usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/standards-guidance.md

-  primary function area and the required elements of a path of travel to the altered area do not comply with the 1991 Standards, then the public entity must bring those elements into compliance with the 2010 Standards.</p>
+  primary function area and the required elements of a path of travel to the altered area do not comply with the 1991 Standards, then the public entity must bring those elements into compliance with the 2010 Standards.

 #### &sect; 35.151(b)(3) Alterations to historic facilities

-<p> The final rule renumbers the requirements for alterations to
-  historic facilities enumerated in current Sec.
+The final rule renumbers the requirements for alterations to historic facilities enumerated in current Sec.
 35.151(d)(1) and (2) as Sec.
 35.151(b)(3)(i) and (ii).
 Currently, the regulation provides that alterations to historic facilities shall comply to the